jmcvaughn/dotfiles/README.md

 dotfiles and configuration scripts for all my systems

 ## Overview
-This project is inspired by [StreakyCobra's post on HackerNews](https://news.ycombinator.com/item?id=11071754) and [durdn's tutorial](https://www.atlassian.com/git/tutorials/dotfiles) further outlining the method, with some additions:

-- The use of Git submodules for plugins for various applications, negating the need for plugin managers or frameworks
-- The use of Git sparse clones to exclude this README from home directories while still keeping it visible on GitHub
+This project is inspired by [StreakyCobra's post on HackerNews](https://news.ycombinator.com/item?id=11071754) and [durdn's tutorial](https://www.atlassian.com/git/tutorials/dotfiles) further outlining the method.
+The only change is the use of Git sparse clones to exclude this README from home directories while still keeping it visible on GitHub.

 ## Layout and branches
 - The root of every branch maps to the home directory.